Doctor insights on:

 There are major and minor salivary glands.
 The major glands (parotid, submandibular, and sublimgul) are paired on each side of the jaw.
 There are about 300 minor glands scattered about the mouth and throat.
 They all produce saliva which keeps the mouth moist and helps with ...Read more

 - Talk to a doctor live online for free

 - How does the salivary gland help to digest food?

 - Ask a doctor a question free online

 - Does smoking marijuana affect your lungs?

 - How to massage salivary glands?

-- How fast does marijuana leave your system?
+- How does marijuana affect the human hormones?

 - How does marijuana affect a blood test?